mattleibow/Mono.ApiTools.NuGetDiff/docs/api-tools.md

 Options:
   -s, --search=VALUE         A search path directory for the main assembly
-      --dependency-search=VALUE
-                             A search path directory for the dependency -o, --output=VALUE         The output file path
+      --dep-search=VALUE     A search path directory for the dependency -o, --output=VALUE         The output file path
   -?, -h, --help             Show this message and exit
 ```